 The chief organisers are the Helsinki Festival, the Helsinki Philharmonic Orchestra, the Finnish National Opera, the Tapiola Sinfonietta and the Finnish Broadcasting Company (Yle).

-Supported by: The City of Helsinki, Ministry of Education and Culture, The Society of Finnish Composers
+Supported by: The City of Helsinki, Arts Promotion Centre Finland and Culture, The Society of Finnish Composers, Kone Foundation

 Musica nova Helsinki is a member of the Finland Festivals organisation.